Kimi Onoda

-Kimi Onoda (小野田 紀美, Onoda Kimi, born December 7, 1982) is a Japanese politician.
-She serves as Parliamentary Vice-Minister of Defense since 2022 and as a member of the House of Councillors representing the Liberal Democratic Party.
-She previously served as Parliamentary Vice-Minister of Justice under the Suga Cabinet (2020–2021).
+Kimi Onoda (小野田 紀美, Onoda Kimi, born 7 December 1982) is a Japanese politician of the Liberal Democratic Party.
+She has been Minister of State for Economic Security, Science and Technology Policy, Space Policy, and Intellectual Property Strategy since 2025 within Prime Minister Sanae Takaichi's cabinet while being the youngest minister within the cabinet.
+She is a member of the House of Councillors representing Okayama.

+She had previously served as Parliamentary Vice-Minister of Defense from 2022 to 2023 under Second Kishida Cabinet and Parliamentary Vice-Minister of Justice from 2020 to 2021 under the Suga Cabinet.

 Early life and education

-Onoda was born on December 7, 1982, in Chicago, Illinois, United States, to a Japanese mother and an American father.
-She moved to Setouchi, Okayama Prefecture, Japan at the age of one.
-After graduating from Seishin Girls' High School, she studied politics at Takushoku University.
+Onoda Kimi was born on December 7, 1982, in Chicago, Illinois, United States, and moved to Setouchi, Okayama Prefecture, Japan at the age of one.
+Her mother is Japanese and her father is Irish American.
+Her father abandoned her pregnant mother and herself when she was two, leaving them with no child support.
+After graduating from Seishin Girls' High School, Onoda studied politics at Takushoku University.
 There she acquired a high school teacher's license in civics.
 After graduating from university, she was in charge of public relations and promotion at a video game company.

 Career

 After being a 5th year student at the Tokyo LDP Political Management School, Onoda ran for the Liberal Democratic Party-certified Kita Ward Councillor election in 2011 and was elected for the first time.
 In 2015, she was re-elected to the Kita Ward Council.
 The following year, in 2016, she ran for the 24th regular election for the House of Councillors as an LDP-certified candidate (Komeito nomination).
 Onoda defeated Kentaro Kuroishi, who was nominated by the Social Democratic Party and the Japanese Communist Party, and won the election as the successor to former House of Councillors chairman Satsuki Eda of the Democratic Party, who announced his retirement from politics.

 In 2019, she joined the Takeshita Faction (Heisei Kenkyūkai).
 Onoda was appointed Parliamentary Vice-Minister of Justice in the Suga Cabinet in September 2020.
 On July 10, 2022, Onoda won the 26th regular election for the House of Councillors by 180,000 votes (54.7% of the vote), far exceeding the previous runner-up margin (approximately 108,000 votes), with support from independent voters, despite the lack of support from the Komeito.

 On August 12, 2022, she was appointed Parliamentary Vice-Minister of Defense in the Second Kishida Cabinet reshuffle.